 Chances are, you have a friend, neighbor or relative who claims to “know something” about Social Security disability.
 Of course, now that you are disabled, they want to share that helpful information with you.

 There’s just one problem.
 Most of this information will be wrong, and if you act based upon this information, you can jeopardize your Social Security disability claim.
-Accordingly, we will dispel these twelve major myths regarding Social Security disability.
+There is a lot of information out there and you need to be able to access the right ones, and be able to ask questions, such as what does disability insurance cover?
+How do I make a claim? etc. Accordingly, we will dispel these twelve major myths regarding Social Security disability.

 Myth 1: Everyone is entitled to Social Security disability.